Welcome to the iNLP Center Life Coach Career Aptitude Quiz!

-Are you skilled at listening, paying attention to what people say and really understanding?
+Are you skilled at listening, paying attention to what people say, and really understanding?
 Have others commented that you’re “such a good listener” and expressed appreciation to you for being a sounding board?

 Beyond listening, asking questions that inspire solutions and new ways of thinking is a hallmark of life coaching.
 Asking powerful questions is a skill developed over time.
 It begins with an ability to listen well.

 Often what the client takes away from coaching is far different than what they’d ever considered before.
 They leave with a different perspective.
-Along the way, life coaches might challenges beliefs and opinions the client has hung onto for quite some.
+Along the way, life coaches might challenge beliefs and opinions the client has hung onto for quite some.

 The best life coaches are creative.
 They think outside the box.
 And they have a secret that helps them provide unique insights.
 Coaching models.
 Every coach has at least one coaching model – a lens through which they view clients.
 Coaching models give a fresh perspective.

 Additionally, it helps to be a natural creative thinker.
 Are you able to look at situations from multiple perspectives?

 The default for many people is to live in their minds, thinking of what they are going to say next while other people are talking.
 Successful life coaches pay attention to verbal and nonverbal behavior with a clear mind while their clients are talking.